wangchengww/Tillandsia-compgenomics/DnDs_signature_of_selection/README.md

-# Inferring signatures of selection by calculating Dn/Ds ratios between T. fasciulata and T. leiboldiana
+# Inferring signatures of selection by calculating dN/dS ratios between T. fasciulata and T. leiboldiana

-In this section, we infer Dn / Ds ratios for all single-copy pairs of orthologous genes between T. fasciculata and T. leiboldiana.
+In this section, we infer dN / dS ratios for all single-copy pairs of orthologous genes between T. fasciculata and T. leiboldiana.
 Part of this work was done by Francesca Beclin.
 We obtained Dn / Ds ratios by aligning the orthologous sequences using a codon-aware aligner (MACSE) and inferring ratios with KaKs_Calculator and PAML.

 # Selecting single-copy orthogroups and compiling per-orthogroup fastafiles